Our Attention Has Been Attracted to Cameco Corporation (NYSE:CCJ)

 Sponsored

-It is also essential to consider CCJ stock ratios like the price-to-sales ratio, which is 8.92 for the last year.Likewise, its price to free cash flow for the last twelve months stands at 115.72.
-CCJ’s price to book ratio for the most recent quarter was 2.96, resulting in an 12.00 price to cash per share for the period.
+Additionally, it is important to take into account CCJ stock ratios, including its price-to-sales ratio, which is 9.03 for the last tewlve months.Likewise, its price to free cash flow for the last twelve months stands at 104.53.
+CCJ’s price to book ratio for the most recent quarter was 2.91, resulting in an 7.39 price to cash per share for the period.

 How does Cameco Corporation (CCJ) stock rate among analysts?
 Buy, sell, or hold?